Pazzword/Python_NHSClinical_Outcomes_Tracker/README.md

 ## Acknowledgments
 - This project was inspired by the need for a simple yet effective system for managing clinic appointments and generating invoices.
-- Special thanks to the developers of Python and the open-source community for their valuable contributions.